rightrice/project-didactic-spoon/README.md

 +------+

-This is a columination of all the projects completed in the Spring 2021 C/C++ Programming class with Joe.
+This is a columination of most of the projects completed in the Spring 2021 C/C++ Programming class with Joe.

 +------+